-Mr. Ehrenwerth’s practice involves a wide range of business matters and he is particularly active in the fields of real estate development, finance, partnership syndications, corporate transactions and the structuring of complex domestic and international joint ventures and limited partnerships.
-He has represented numerous real estate developers, closely-held entities, investment groups and lenders.
+David Ehrenwerth’s practice involves a wide range of business matters and he is particularly active in the fields of real estate development, finance, partnership syndications, corporate transactions and the structuring of complex domestic and international joint ventures and limited partnerships.
+He has represented numerous real estate developers, closely-held entities, family-owned businesses, investment groups and lenders.
 His practice also includes structuring and representing entities that undertake significant urban development projects including the repositioning of shopping centers and residential areas.

 In addition, he has represented major hospitals and medical practices, foundations, entertainment ventures, and economic development organizations.
-Mr. Ehrenwerth has chaired both the Pennsylvania Bar Association’s Committee on Real Estate Finance and the Real Property Section of the Allegheny County Bar Association and has frequently lectured on real estate and business topics.
+David has chaired both the Pennsylvania Bar Association’s Committee on Real Estate Finance and the Real Property Section of the Allegheny County Bar Association and has frequently lectured on real estate and business topics.

 He has been a member of Fannie Mae's National Advisory Council and a long-time Board member of the Pennsylvania Economy League.
-Mr. Ehrenwerth currently is Chair of the Board of the Jewish Healthcare Foundation and a Board member of the Neighborhood Legal Services Association and Pittsburgh Community Broadcasting Corporation.
+David is the immediate past Chair of the Board of the Jewish Healthcare Foundation and served on the Board of Neighborhood Legal Services Association.
+He currently serves as Chairman of the Board of Pittsburgh Community Broadcasting Corporation.

-Long active in political affairs, Mr. Ehrenwerth has advised numerous candidates and elected officials on a wide range of policy issues and has served on transition teams for two of Pennsylvania's Governors.
+Long active in political affairs, David has advised numerous candidates and elected officials on a wide range of policy issues and has served on transition teams for two of Pennsylvania's Governors.
 He currently serves as co-chair of the Thornburgh Forum on Law and Public Policy at the University of Pittsburgh.